Transparent dark purple Travel Guide by Insurte logo

 Seafarers.

-Types of Norwegian study permits
+Types of Norwegian study permits for US citizens

 Study permits.
 This includes specific permits for university colleges/universities, upper secondary school, vocational school, folk high schools, folk high schools, religion/belief-based schools (bible schools), university summer schools, and additional education in order for your education to be recognized in Norway.